VRConservation/autorpt/README.md

 The package generates:

--   Professional Word document in `reports/` folder
+-   Professional Word document in `reports/` folder with combined content
+-   Automatic integration of all markdown content as formatted sections
+-   Excel data converted to professional tables with proper formatting
 -   Optional PDF conversion of reports
--   Budget comparison charts
+-   Budget comparison charts (when budget data is included)
--   Automatically formatted tables
--   Summary statistics and key insights
+-   Summary statistics and insights from your data
+-   Clean, business-ready formatting throughout